mmuratarat/mmuratarat.github.io/_posts/2020-05-23-hierarchical_clustering.md

 5. **Ward’s minimum variance method**

   It minimizes the total within-cluster variance.
-At each, step the pair of clusters with minimum between-cluster distance are merged.
+At each step, the pair of clusters with minimum between-cluster distance are merged.

   Ward’s method says that the distance between two clusters, A and B, is how much the sum of squares will increase when we merge them.
 With this method, the sum of squares starts out at zero (because every point is in its own cluster) and then grows as we merge clusters.
 Ward’s method keeps this growth as small as possible.